VIDEO: Man arrested for jumping on cars, witness speaks out

 According to a FWPD spokesman, the man, 27-year-old Michael McGhee, jumped from the delivery van onto Stegenga’s moving car and then landed on Wells Street.
 The jump dented Stegenga’s car and left footprints on the roof.

-Aiden Jordan was standing near the intersection and caught the incident on camera, which can be viewed below.

-Stegenga said when she stopped she started to get out of her car to check on McGhee but then he started to run toward her.
+Stegenga said when she stopped, she started to get out of her car to check on McGhee but he started to run toward her.

 “I got [back] in and locked it and called 911,” Stegenga said.
 “He came up to my window and started banging.
 His head was bloody and it was pretty intense.”